TosbackCgusBridge-Bot/CGUs-versions/Haven/Privacy Policy.md

-b) We may collect and use certain other personal information when we corre-spond with you (whether by telephone, e-mail, social media, web chat or oth-erwise).
+b) We may collect and use certain other personal information when we correspond with you (whether by telephone, e-mail, social media, web chat or otherwise).
 This will normally be limited to:

 *   Name
 *   Email address